eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/workflow/index.md

-With this command, you can execute a workflow that uses variable datasets as input, output or for configuration.
+With this command, you can execute a workflow that uses replaceable datasets as input, output or for configuration.
 Use the input parameter to feed data into the workflow.
 Likewise, use output for retrieval of the workflow result.
-Workflows without a variable dataset will throw an error.
+Workflows without a replaceable dataset will throw an error.

+!!! note
+    Regarding the input dataset configuration - the following rules apply: If autoconfig is enabled ('--autoconfig', the default), the dataset configuration is guessed.
+If autoconfig is disabled ('--no-autoconfig') and the type of the dataset file is the same as the replaceable dataset in the workflow, the configuration from this dataset is copied.
+If autoconfig is disabled and the type of the dataset file is different from the replaceable dataset in the workflow, the default config is used.